symbiosika/fastapp-framework/README_UnitTests.md

 ## API endpoints

-If you are testing API endpoints you need to setup the routes as simple Hono app like this:
+If you are testing API endpoints you need to setup the routes as simple Hono app like this.
+The testFetcher is a helper to test the API endpoints.
+It will always respond with the "status", "testResponse" and "jsonResponse" (can be undefined).
+It will take the Hono app, the path, the token and the body (can be undefined).
+Possible methods are: get, post, put, delete.

 ```ts
 import { testFetcher } from "../../test/fetcher.test";